crosswalk-project/crosswalk-website/documentation/Cordova/30-Migrate_an_application.md

 *   If you don't have a Cordova application you want to migrate, or would rather experiment with someone else's project, follow the steps in the [Create a Cordova application](#create-a-cordova-application) section to create a test application.
 *   If you already have a Cordova application to migrate, skip to the [Migrate](#migrate) section.

+After you have migrated a Cordova application to Crosswalk, you may want to [upgrade the migrated application to a newer version of Crosswalk](#Upgrading-Crosswalk-in-a-migrated-project).

 ## Create a Cordova application

 In this section, you will create a Cordova Android application which will be migrated to Crosswalk Cordova for Android later in the tutorial.